lure-sh/lure/README.md

 ---

+## Installation

+Binary releases are not provided currently.
+They will be provided once I have time to set up a CI pipeline.

+To install LURE, you'll need Go 1.18 or newer.
+Once installed, clone this repo and run `go build` inside, and then run `sudo install -Dm755 lure /usr/local/bin`.

+---

 ## Why?

 The AUR is an amazing feature, and it's one of the main reasons I use Arch on all my daily driver devices.
 It is really simple while providing really useful functionality.
 I feel such a solution shouldn't be stuck in only a single distro, so I made LURE.